 Anonymous said: About who the young female appearing in the compromising photographs with Irene Adler is insinuated to be - I think it's unlikely that Irene would refer to Kate Middleton as "that sweet little posh little thing" in that affectionate and unironic voice, since Middleton is famously middle-class, not posh.
 The Queen has at least granddaughters of appropriate age, though...

 Thanks, Anon!
 It’s nice to have an alternate answer to the question from someone who actually knows anything about the royal family.

 For the rest of us who don’t, here’s a link to a family tree that includes the queen’s grandchildren.

 And here’s something that isn’t actually useful information in any way, but Google tossed it at me and I found it amusing.
 From wiki.answers.com:

 Question: Is Kate Middleton posh or normal?

 Answer: well she was normal when it was the engagement and now she is posh coz like she is a princess now so of course she is posh

 Oh, answer sites.
 Never change.

-Anonymous asked: This isn't specifically about Reichenbach, but I never could figure out who the young female appearing in the compromising photographs with Irene Adler in Scandal was.
+Anonymous said: This isn't specifically about Reichenbach, but I never could figure out who the young female appearing in the compromising photographs with Irene Adler in Scandal was.
 I take it that "young" and "female" are rather large giveaways, but I'm decidedly uninformed about the royal family, if that's who they are insinuating.
 Any ideas?

 I assumed it was meant to suggest Kate Middleton.